 The Human Being Journal (non-dated) is perfect for the busy go-getter seeking a mindfulness practice that decreases stress and enhances well-being.
 With guided questions rooted in the fundamental pillars of a happy life—including health, career, and relationships—the journal bridges the gap between our human selves and the deeper sense of being so many of us are craving in this modern world.

-$45 USD / $48 CAD (currency convertor located on the top right drop down menu)
+Country convertor located on the top right drop down menu (US/CAD)

 Note that payments made through PayPal or Google Pay will be automatically processed in USD.